czyys/dustforceguide/README.md

 In Dustforce you can buffer any action (but not in any situation) not related to dashing, so it concerns both movement and combat.
 Some examples:

 * Holding down ‘jump’ while the windup animation of a heavy attack is still in progress.
-When it finishes you begin the jump.
+When it finishes the attack comes out and you begin the jump.
 * Holding down ‘jump’ when out of aircharges and getting close to a wall.
 Once you’re close enough you start a walljump.
 * Pressing the key for a heavy attack while still doing a light attack.
 * Spikejump is a buffered slopejump (unless you press ‘jump’ on the very frame you land on the slope).